umberto-bianchin/meals/README.md

 ![Meal](https://your-image-url.com)

 Meals is a mobile application built with Flutter that helps users discover various recipes and meals.
 The app allows users to explore different meal categories, filter meals based on their dietary preferences, and mark their favorite recipes.
-Whether you're a seasoned chef or just starting in the kitchen, Cooking Up! has something for everyone.

 ## Features